 The 2003-04 summer saw the third and final phase of the cleanup of the old buried dumps.
 Here's my page which takes a look at what got dug up...

-That is all that Bill Spindler has time to work up at the moment; I did buy a new scanner, and have had a couple of jobs to keep me busy.
-The one in 2005 was a winter at Pole, for that one I obviously left all my hard copy Palmer notes and slides behind.
-Then I was back in the real world working in Nevada on a coal fired power plant for 2 years.
-After that I headed back to Pole for the 2008 winter...followed by a refinery project in Port Arthur, Texas in 2009 and a gas turbine power plant in rural Virginia in 2010-11.
-Now I'm practicing retirement, but I'm still way behind with site updates.
+Okay...it's 2017, and Bill Spindler is more permanently retired and back living in Boulder, Colorado.
+And slowly trying to catch up on things for this website.
+After my 2005 Pole winter, I worked for two years on a coal power plant in Dunphy, Nevada...and after my 2008 winter I spent a year on a refinery project in Port Arthur, Texas, followed by two more gas fired power plant projects in Virginia.
 But I can reveal a couple of secrets.
 If you haven't clicked on any of the NOAA photo links on this site, you've missed something.
 There are two sections on the NOAA geodesy pages that have huge and unretouched (and unidentified) color pictures from Palmer and the local area during the 1968-69 season.
-My intention is to use a few more of them and add descriptions.
-In the meantime, I'll reveal the secret and tell where they are (updated links).
+I've been using some of them on this site, but I'll also reveal the secret and tell where they are (updated links).
 The first photo section is here, and the second one is here...scroll down and look for Palmer Station in these indexes.

 And last before I go, here's that gallery of w/o pictures in the renovated GWR stairwell!